IJN Nagato Class Battleships

 The Nagato and her sister ship, Mutsu, were built with speed in mind and were very similiar to the British Queen Elizabeth class battleships in this regard.
 In sea trials in 1920, the Nagato clocked in at 26.7kts, a blistering speed at the time for battleships.
 In regard to armor, the Nagato class resembled the American "All or Nothing" practice in regard to naval armor.
 That is, due to shell technology in which shells exploded after breaching thin armor, it was deemed better to replace it with either very heavy armor or none at all.
 Despite adhering to the practice, the Nagato's Japanese designers did not feel comfortable without adding armor to the lower deck, something not found on American ships.
 A particular detail of the armor arrangement involved protection of the torpedo bulkhead which was sloped out to meet the armor deck, and provided complete protection.
 The design was later incorporated into all future capital ships.

+The pagoda mast style was common on Japanese capital ships that were reconstructed in the 1930s to improve their fighting performance.
+The Nagato was completed in 1920 and modernized in 1934–1936, resulting in improved armor and machinery and a new pagoda superstructure.
 The Nagato class were also equipped with the identifable heptapodal mast unique to Japanese ships.
 These masts consisted of one thick vertical mast in the center with two legs which sloped forward towards their perspective beam, port or starboard.
 Inteference from smoke was also a problem for the masts, which were placed close to the funnels.
 As a result, the funnels were equipped with smokehoods shortly after test trials were completed.

 Like many ships in the Imperial Navy, the Nagato and the Mutsu underwent reconstruction in the mid 1930's for modernization.
 These modifications included increasing the elevation of the main battery to 43 degrees for a range increase of 8,000 meters.
 Both ships also received more armor in the areas of gun turrets, barbettes, and deck protection over the machinery.
 In total, the ships received an additional 2,600 tons of armor.
 Their machinery was refurbished, but not replaced, unlike other ships in the time period going through similiar reconstructions.
 Between 1934-1936, Nagato was reconstructed: torpedo bulges were added and the superstructure was raised and modified.
 The battleship was originally coal-fired; between 1934-1936 the ship's machinery was replaced with new oil-burning boilers.
 This led to the removal of Nagato's forward stack.
 During the reconstruction, in addition to new machinery and torpedo bulges, Nagato received a triple bottom, additional deck armor, and increased elevation for the 16-inch guns.

-Nagato's four screws were driven by Gihon steam turbines that developed 80,000 shaft horsepower at 26.7 knots.
+Nagato-class had four screws driven by Gihon steam turbines that developed 80,000 shaft horsepower at 26.7 knots.
 By October 1944, the rated speed of the vessel was 24.98 knots.
 Steam was provided by 21 Kanpon boilers.
 Nagato carried three observation planes launched by catapult forward of the "C" turret.
 According to the U.S. Navy's confidential report on the Japanese Navy, ONI-221-J, issued in June 1945, "the most outstanding outboard feature of Nagato is the large heptapodal foremast with its numerous tops and bridges for fire and ship control purposes.
 The central vertical leg is thick enough to accommodate an electric lift running between the foretop and main deck."
 Nagato's hull was reportedly divided into 560 separate watertight compartments; its rated complement was 1,333 men.

 Both ships were operated during the Second World War, but only the Nagato survived.
 Nagato served in its most famous role as flagship for Adm.
 Isoroku Yamamoto, Commander in Chief for the Combined Fleet.
 Nagato, "its entire crew manning the sides," led the combined fleet in its last official public display on October 11, 1940, during an Imperial review off Yokohama in ceremonies celebrating the 2,600th anniversary of the accession of Jimmu, Japan's first emperor.